TheFuturoHouse.com | Latest Site News & Updates

 Determining the precise location of the Futuro is proving as elusive as determining if it has always been at this location or not or for that matter it's address.
 The website a-a-ah.ru

 ... but if you switch to satellite view there is no evidence of the Futuro being at the indicated location.

 Yves sent us a screenshot from Bing maps which shows a circular object which appears to be constructed with the correct eight sections.
 This object is located at 44°32'16.67"N 34°16'28.66"E ...

 ... but the trouble is that if the Bing maps "scale" is even anywhere approaching accurate then this object is too big to be a Futuro as shown in the image below with the "Futuro" shifted nearer the "scale."

 In addition the object appears to have a grayish color whereas the Futuro is yellow.
 Both of these features, size and color, are also apparent in this screenshot from Google Earth imagery dated 082509.

 Perhaps this is the location of the Futuro, satellite imagery is often inconclusive, but if it is not is there any alternative?

 According to Google Maps and Google Earth there is another possibility.
 The two images below are screenshots from Google Earth.
-The location is 44°32'0.24"N 34°16'23.88"E and the imagery is from 070504 [top] and 082509 [bottom] and there we find an object which is approximately the right size for a Futuro though it is difficult to determine if it actually round as it is hidden by trees.
-However we would expect that given all the trees in the photos.
+The location is 44°32'0.24"N 34°16'23.88"E (the imagery sources are dated 070504 and 082509 respectively) and there we find an object which is approximately the right size for a Futuro though it is difficult to determine if it actually round as it is hidden by trees (though we would expect that given all the trees in the photos).
 In addition the object is the right color for the Futuro.
 Finally a map on this webpage